PHironaka/peterhironaka.com/src/pages/about/index.md

 templateKey: about-page
 title: Established 1987.
 ---
 Peter Hironaka was born in New York City, raised in Connecticut, and came of age in the great state of California.
-Since 2012, I've been a Digital and Social Media Content Producer, working with some of the coolest brands in the world.
-It's been a blast!
-Since May of 2017, I've been a Freelance Digital Producer and Web Developer.
+Since 2012, Peter has been a Digital and Social Media Content Producer, working with some of the coolest brands in the world (Nike, Hulu, Old Spice, to name a few).
+While Peter still maintains his discipline as a Digital Producer, he has

 This website was built with [Gatsby.js ](gatsbyjs.org)and its content is managed via [Netlify CMS](netlifycms.org).